TeyimPila/HCI_Notes/Test 2/Notes/Lesson 11 (2.8) - Distributed Cognition.md

 - Activity theor focuses on users motives beyond just their goals
 - Situated action focuses on ad-hoc improvisation

+In summary, the interaction and interface is not only between a user and their task, but they exist in a greater context

 ## Important Videos
 2,4,5,6,10,12,13,15